dhislop17/plordle/README.md

 An English Premier League themed Wordle game to practice my Flutter skills and try out some new technologies

 ## Features
-- Player database populated from all 20 Premier League teams' 2024-25 squads (up to date as of August 26, 2024)
+- Player database populated from all 20 Premier League teams' 2024-25 squads (up to date as of September 5, 2024)
+- Guesses are updated with the flag emoji for the player's country (or a Shamrock For Northern Ireland)
+- Variable Themes and Difficulties
-- Options to guess a new mystery player everyday or continuously guess random players (players who don't have a shirt number are not included)
+- Options to guess a new mystery player every day or continuously guess random players (players who don't have a shirt number are not included)
 - Stat tracking
 - Dockerized API
 - Customizable web scraper to pull player data from Transfermarkt